 For example, one part of a business may be suffering from poor trading conditions and a company’s price is impacted, but the majority of the business is fine.
 This could create a buying opportunity.
 It could be viewed as adverse PR which has an impact on the entire business valuation.

 These are very large topics to which investors, traders, economists and scholars have invested thousands of hours of research.
-This page can never do justice to the subject.
+This page can never do justice to conquer your fears the subject.
 However, if you have learned that risk is vitally important to all investors and that understanding, reducing or controlling it is important, this page has done it’s job.